electrobutterfly/code-snippets-and-scripts/repo-sync/README.md

 This script was specifically developed to solve a critical problem: **synchronizing repositories when the source repository contains corrupted files that prevent normal Git operations.**

+You can see this script in action at [https://github.com/Krigsgaldrnet/TrinityCore-Master](https://github.com/Krigsgaldrnet/TrinityCore-Master) (unreleased test version of the script which in addition rewrites the references in commit messages to link to the original pull requests in the source repository).

 ### The Specific Scenario

 1. **Source Repository Corruption**: The original source repository contained malformed or corrupted files